pantry/pantry.github.io/core/extending.md

 ### Configure the CLI

 Commands are exposed to the CLI via the `command` configuration, which takes the name of the command.
-This name will is what users will call via the CLI to invoke this Command.
+This name is what users type in to invoke this Command.
 This method takes a block which is sent down to Ruby's [OptionParser](http://ruby-doc.org/stdlib-2.1.0/libdoc/optparse/rdoc/OptionParser.html), so all options available there are valid in this block.
 We'll see an example of this later.
 For now, lets just configure the command itself with a parameter.

 {% highlight ruby %}
 class TheSimplestEcho < Pantry::Command